 - Yes!
 Upon successful completion of their thesis, students may count a maximum of 3 semesters of research taken as Biol 4955 or 4995 toward their requirement of four lab courses, for a total of 6 lab units.
 Biol 4999 credits can be applied towards a Biology degree with a grade of C- or better (a B or better is required for Honors to be conferred).
 If a thesis is not submitted and approved (grade B or better), Biol 4955/4995 can only be counted once, for a max of 3 cr and 2 lab units.

-- Does the Biology Department offer Honors courses recognized/accepted by the University Honors program?
+- Does the Biology Department offer Honors courses recognized/accepted by the Honors College?

 - Does Departmental Honors appear on my Diploma?